 You lay the beams of your chambers in waters above; you make the clouds your chariot; you ride on the wings of the wind.
 You make the winds your messengers and flames of fire your servants.
 You have set the earth upon its foundations, so that it never shall move at any time.
 (R)

 You covered it with the deep as with a mantle; the waters stood higher than the mountains.
 At your rebuke they fled; at the voice of your thunder they hastened away.
 They went up into the hills and down to the valleys beneath, to the places you had appointed for them.
 You set the limits that they should not pass; they shall not again cover the earth.
 (R)

 O Lord, how manifold are your works! in wisdom you have made them all; the earth is full of your creatures.
-Yonder is the great and wide sea with its living things too many to number, creatures both small and great.
+Hallelujah!
 (R)

 Every high priest chosen from among mortals is put in charge of things pertaining to God on their behalf, to offer gifts and sacrifices for sins.
 He is able to deal gently with the ignorant and wayward, since he himself is subject to weakness; and because of this he must offer sacrifice for his own sins as well as for those of the people.
 And one does not presume to take this honor, but takes it only when called by God, just as Aaron was.